 At the 1974 US National Seniors Open Championship, at the age of 64, Mike Austin drove a golf ball 515 yards, on level ground, with a persimmon head driver.
 The shot was helped by a tail wind thought to be about 25 miles per hour.
 It occurred on a course in Las Vegas known then as the Winterwood Golf Course (now Desert Rose).
 The hole on which it was accomplished is a long flat slight dog leg right where the green is visible from the tee about 450 yards away.
 The tee shot landed just short of the green and rolled roughly 65 yards past it.
 It was listed in the Guinness Book of Records as the longest ever in a golf competition.

-Mike Austin, who passed away in 2005, was honored by the PGA of America in 2004, at the age of 94.
+Austin, who passed away in 2005, was honored by the PGA of America in 2004, at the age of 94.
 He was one of the original members of the “350 Club” (America’s long driving team, exclusive to golfers who have surpassed 350 yards in competition).
 Austin’s life story includes many notable accomplishments outside of golf, among them victories in boxing and serious opera performance.
-With the salty mannerisms and other personal characteristics often found in geniuses, he taught for years in California.
+With the salty mannerisms and other personal characteristics often found in geniuses, he taught for years in Studio City, California.

 The Mike Austin Golf Swing